 When the initialization of the CTE clients is successful and the configuration is pushed to them, verify whether the GuardPoints are accessible according to the enforced policies.

-CTE resources of LDT, Efficient Storage, and Container policies on the DSM cannot be migrated to the CipherTrust Manager 2.5 using the backup/restore method.
+CTE resources of Efficient Storage and Container policies on the DSM cannot be migrated to the CipherTrust Manager 2.8 using the backup/restore method.
 The Container policies are supported only on the DSM.
-Migration of LDT and Efficient Storage resources will be supported in a future release.
-However, the LDT resources can be manually created on the CipherTrust Manager.
+However, Efficient Storage resources can be manually created on the CipherTrust Manager.
+Migration of Efficient Storage resources will be supported in a future release.

 Make sure that the GuardPoints and the clients on which they apply exist in the same domain.
 Migration of GuardPoints and clients residing in different domains is not supported.